mkh1991/pitch-control/README.md

 - Both Numba and NumPy backends

 ### Coming Soon
+- "Relevant" or weighted pitch control, based on the value of the space towards a goal threat
 - Other pitch control models:
   - Fernández & Bornn (2018) - "Wide Open Spaces"
   - KNN-based methods